- Picnic Area

 At the Ranger Cottage, you will find park maps, brochures and information.
 Learn more about the Ranger Cottage.

 None at the trailhead.
 There are restrooms at Chautauqua Ranger Cottage, on the east side of front porch and at the top of Bluebell Road.

-Two picnic tables and one grill are located at the McClintock trailhead.
+Two picnic tables are located at the McClintock trailhead.
 More picnic facilities located at Bluebell Shelter.
 The large covered picnic facility near the trailhead belongs to the Chautauqua Association and may be reserved by calling 303-442-3282.